 The birth of Dynabyte

-Paolo tells me that, together with the classic Monkey Island gameplay, he drew ispiration from his love for Japan – which becomes evident after reading the manual – hence the idea of an adventure based in “Tyoko” also featuring various national stereotypes.
-The adventure runs across three different characters and parallel story-arcs, Massimo recalls the concept came, instead, from playing Sierra’s Leisure Suit Larry III.
-The project turned out to be quite difficult to finish, with, apparently, a good chunk of the adventure ending up on the cutting floor because the development was running into overtime.
+Paolo Costabel tells me that, together with the classic Monkey Island gameplay, he drew ispiration from his love for Japan – which becomes evident after reading the manual – hence the idea of an adventure based in “Tyoko” also featuring various national stereotypes.
+With the story designed to run across three different characters and parallel narrative arcs, it is not easy to say how much of the original project by Cantamessa (who doesn’t appear in the credits) is left.
+Massimo recalls inspiration came from playing Sierra’s Leisure Suit Larry III.
+Still, the project turned out to be quite difficult to finish, with, apparently, a good chunk of the adventure ending up on the cutting floor because the development was running into overtime.

 Massimo feels that the “real” version of Nippon Safes Inc. is the Amiga one: he didn’t like the PC conversion because of several graphical cuts made the game run smoother, he also has no real affection for the added soundtrack that plays continously during gameplay.
 Caprelli says he wasn’t crazy about the box art, to him it would have been better to let Magnasciutti handle it, in order to better represent the style of the adventure.